 This can counteract the deforestation of millions of hectares of forests that are still necessary for paper and cardboard production.
 With only about 1.8 % of the annual agricultural waste, the entire annual paper and cardboard demand in the whole of Europe can be covered.

-The paper mill has its headquarters in Kagithapuram, in the province of Tamil Nadu in the south of India.
-This location is well chosen because a large part of the agricultural waste is generated there and can therefore be used directly locally.
-Through cooperation with thousands of local small farmers, the world’s largest paper mill using agricultural waste has been built there.
-This prevents the annual deforestation of an area of forest equivalent to over 20,000 football pitches or the size of the municipality of Amsterdam.
+The paper mill has its headquarters in Kagithapuram, in the province of Tamil Nadu in southern India.
+This location is favourably chosen because a large part of the agricultural waste is generated there and can thus be directly used locally.
+By working together with thousands of local small farmers, the world’s largest paper mill using agricultural waste could be built there.

-The environmental study carried out by IVAM University Amsterdam compares the environmental impact of FSC paper, recycled paper and sweet grass paper.
-The criteria are the use of raw materials, chemicals, water, energy, technology and waste, and their environmental impact during the product’s life cycle.
-It considers the entire production chain from the production of the raw material, paper manufacturing, packaging and transport in accordance with the ISO 14040 and 14044 standards and is divided into three main indicators: human health, ecological diversity and availability of raw materials.
-Then, LCA (Life Cycle Analysis Points) are calculated for each type of paper analysed using 17 subordinate indicators.
-These consider, among other things, ecotoxicity to soil, water and people, smog formation, consumption of fossil resources, acidification of soils, etc.
+The environmental study conducted by IVAM University Amsterdam compares the environmental impact of FSC paper, recycled paper, and sweetgrass paper.
+The criteria are the use of resources, chemicals, water, energy, technology, and waste, as well as their impact on the environment during the life cycle of the product.
+The entire production chain is considered here, from the production of the raw material, paper manufacture, packaging, and transport in accordance with the ISO 14040 and 14044 standards.